 - Training goals – Describe overall goals for participating in the training program.
 Identify the skills, attitudes, competencies, etc., to be learned or enhanced while in the program.
 Discuss how the proposed training will contribute to career development.

 - Research training plan (4-page limit).
 Describe your academic and research plans for the year beginning Aug.
-1, 2024, through July 31, 2025.
-Your plans must include:
+1, 2025, through June 30, 2026:

 - The title of the proposed clinical or translational research project.